vk8459698/Mem0-AI/README.md

 The critical shift I've observed is timing.
 Instead of generating first and hoping the information is correct, grounded systems retrieve verified information first, then generate responses strictly based on that context.

-I've implemented this using what's called Retrieval-Augmented Generation (RAG).
-Here's how it works in practice:
+I've implemented this using Retrieval-Augmented Generation (RAG):

 ```python
 class RAGSystem: